7 signs you are living beyond your means

 You couldn't live 3-6 months without your income

 There are always financial emergencies that arise when they are least welcome, but these are less of a problem if you have built up an emergency fund.
 The amount of the fund should be 3-6 months worth of income and this should be enough to cushion you against any financial surprises, even losing your job.
+Managing to build this emergency fund will not be easy, if you have limited spare money every month, but putting just a small amount away each month will quickly build up.
 Read this article to find out more - Building an Emergency Fund

 You don't live within a budget

 Living without a budget is like driving with your eyes closed - you can't see where you're going!
 Having a budget allows you to understand your income and outgoings and plan for purchases without resorting to credit.
+A lot of people are afraid of creating a budget plan as they are afraid of what they might uncover but this is actually making matters worse and maybe even driving them deeper into debt.
 Read this article to find out more - Start 'big picture' budgeting.

 Your credit card balance is slowly rising

 Check your credit card bills for the last 12 months and see if your balance is going down or going up.
 If the balances are creeping up then it means that you are relying on credit more and more as the months go by.
 Starting to reduce your credit card spending and bringing down the outstanding balance over time will be a major step to controlling your finances.
 Read this article to help you on your way - The 5 simple steps to clear your credit card debt

 You use your credit card at the supermarket